-6.4.3 Removing Noise with a Measured Profile
+6.4.2 Removing Noise with a Measured Profile

 If your recording contains pauses with pure noise without any other signal, the pause can be used to create a noise profile automatically.
 Select Enhancement | Noise Analysis... after selecting the region containing noise only.
-After the analysis phase, select Enhancement | DeNoise...
-The result of the analysis is automatically loaded as the noise profile (see Noise Reduction using DeNoise).
+After the analysis phase, select Enhancement | Noise Reduction...
+The result of the analysis is automatically loaded in the profile graph.